acemod/ACE3/documentation/feature/medical-system.md

  - **Yes:** You're done.
  - **No:** Stabilize his pulse / make sure he isn't in pain or missing blood.

-Note that keeping the patient's vitals stable is always needed while treating him.
+Note that keeping the patient's vitals stable is very important while treating him.

 #### 2.2.4 Additional informations

-- As an infantryman you can use a tourniquet to stop a limb from bleeding, note that this is supposed to be a temporary solution and leaving the tourniquet more than 5 minutes will induce pain cut and may kill you.
+- As an infantryman you can use a tourniquet to stop a limb from bleeding, note that this is supposed to be a temporary solution and leaving the tourniquet more than 5 minutes will induce pain.
-- Epinephrine should **NEVER** be used in case of cardiac arrest, it will only make the patient harder to treat afterwards or might outright kill him (remember epi raise the blood pressure, a blood pressure too high might kill him).
+- Epinephrine should **NEVER** be used in case of cardiac arrest, it will only make the patient harder to treat afterwards or might outright kill him (remember epinephrine raises the blood pressure, a blood pressure too high is deadly).
 - Pain is only suppressed and not removed by default.
 - You don't have to take epinephrine after you take morphine, just wait until your pulse stabilizes by itself (Provided that you are in a stable condition).
 - Giving too much morphine to a patient (more than one every 10 minutes) will put him in cardiac arrest because of a blood pressure / heart rate too low.